MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/crowdsource-ideas.md

 |    Posted On     |              The date and time that the comment was created.              |
 |                  |                                                                           |

-## Manage idea votes in Dynamics 365 for Customer Engagement
+## Manage idea votes in Dynamics 365

-For Dynamics 365 for Customer Engagement users, provided the portal customizations have been imported into your Dynamics 365 for Customer Engagement organization, Idea Vote records can be managed under the Community tab.
+For Dynamics 365 users, provided the portal customizations have been imported into your Dynamics 365 organization, Idea Vote records can be managed under the Community tab.

 ## Idea vote attributes and relationships